-The Dragoon was produced as an answer to the various issues that were encountered with Colt’s Walker revolvers, namely exploding cylinders and its propensity for dropping the loading lever upon discharge, which could lock up the revolver action during combat.
-The Dragoon was also several ounces lighter than the Walker, making it more useful out of the saddle.
+Colt’s Walker revolvers had various issues.
+As a result, the Dragoon became the answer.
+Some of the issues were exploding cylinders and dropping the loading lever upon discharge.
+Which could lock up the revolver action during combat, rendering it useless.
+The Dragoon was also several ounces lighter than the Walker.
+Making it more useful out of the saddle.

-Over 21,000 of Colt’s first, second and third models were made between 1848 and 1860, and these formidable “horse pistols” became the favorites of both Western horse soldiers and civilians.
+Production for over 21,000 Colt’s took place between 1848 and 1860.
+These formidable “horse pistols” became the favorites of both Western horse soldiers and civilians.
 The .44-caliber Colt Dragoons were issued to the U.S. Army’s Mounted Rifle troops, and they carried them in pommel holsters on their saddles.

 The Dragoon’s famous users included Union general George B McClellan; California bandit Joaquin Murrieta Carrillo; and “Wild Bill” Hickok.
-Hickok was believed to have carried the Dragoon, although it is commonly accepted that he used a Colt Navy in his street duel with “Little Dave” Tutt.
+Most believe Hickok carried the Dragoon pistol.
+Historians generally agree that he used a Colt Navy in his street duel with “Little Dave” Tutt.

-Rifles and six-shooters typically are the firearms credited with winning the West, but one of the most economical and reliable of them all was the double-barreled shotgun.
-Everyone from cash-strapped settlers to lawmen, soldiers, Native Americans, hunters, and stagecoach operators appreciated the value of the twin-barrel.
+Rifles and six-shooters are typically the firearms credited with winning the West.
+One of the most economical and reliable weapons was the double-barreled shotgun.
+Everyone from cash-strapped settlers to lawmen, soldiers, Native Americans, hunters, and stagecoach operators appreciated the value of the twin barrel.

-Whether it was a muzzleloader or a breech-loading cartridge gun, thousands of shotguns from a range of manufacturers and countries showed their versatility for hunting and defending in the often-hostile territories.
-Scatterguns may not have won the West, but it probably wouldn’t have been tamed without them
+Shotguns were a popular choice, whether it was a muzzleloader or a breech-loading cartridge gun.
+Thousands of shotguns from a range of manufacturers and countries showed their versatility for hunting and defending in the often-hostile territories.
+Scatterguns may not have been the guns that won the West, but it wouldn’t have been tamed without them.